 - Beauty Is Bad: He's as pretty as his younger rocker brother Klavier but is really rotten to the core on the inside.

-- Big Bad: He uses forged evidence to get Phoenix disbarred when he takes Zak's case instead, murders two people, tries to kill a child... all happening in a pretty severe case of Disproportionate Retribution, which most of the fourth game revolves around.
+- Big Bad: Of the fourth game.
+He used forged evidence to get Phoenix disbarred when he takes Zak's case instead, murders two people, tries to kill a child... all happening in a pretty severe case of Disproportionate Retribution, which most of the fourth game revolves around.

 - Big Bad Friend: To Phoenix.
 Befriending Phoenix in the first place seems to have been part of his plan, a fact that Phoenix is keenly aware of.